jetbrains-academy/refactoring-course/ExtractingCode/WhatIsExtractMethodRefactoring/task.md

 The bug will still remain, and now it is even harder to find.

 We recommend avoiding duplicated code, but what can you do if it already exists?
-The solution is to extract the duplicated code into a separate new function and replace all duplicated code sites with function calls to the newly introduced function.
+The solution is to extract the duplicated code into a new separate function and replace all the duplicated code fragments with calls to the newly introduced function.
-This is called Extract Function.
+It is called an Extract Function.

 Also, we apply Extract Method refactoring when we encounter long methods.
-While there's no fixed limit on the number of lines a method should have, consider extracting a block of code statements into a separate method if those statements are cohesive, and they expose a piece of functionality that can be reused in other places.
+While there's no fixed limit on the number of lines a method should have, consider extracting a block of code statements into a separate method if those statements are cohesive and expose a piece of functionality that can be reused in other places.
 This also improves code readability and organization.

 Smaller functions make the code easier to read and understand, as each method has one single responsibility,